-- The indexed property must be of type String, Date or of the numeric type int, long, double or float (or their respective Java wrapper types). - For numeric and date values you need to make sure that the values are string encoded by explicitly specifying a non numeric field bridge via @Field.bridge or @FieldBridge.
-The package org. hibernate.search.bridge.builtin contains a set of bridges which encode numbers as strings, for example org.hibernate.search.bridge.builtin.IntegerBridge. - The property has to be indexed with Analyze.NO. - null values should be avoided.
+- The indexed property must be of type String, Date or of the numeric type byte, shirt, int, long, double or float (or their respective Java wrapper types). - The property has to be indexed with Analyze.NO. - null values should be avoided.